CIOs need to think about strategy, relationships and value exchange when considering digital ecosystems.

 - Make sure to set aside development budget every year for the next five years for the most critical customer-, partner-, employee- or supplier-focused applications, solutions and supporting infrastructure to enable change to reflect evolving ecosystem strategies.

-Gartner clients can read more about the eight dimensions of ecosystems in the full report, Eight Dimensions of Business Ecosystems Enable the Digital Age.
-More information on the overlapping of business ecosystems can be found in the Gartner Trend Insight Report “Capitalizing On Your Business Ecosystems,” a collection of research focused on developing a proactive strategy for engaging in business ecosystems, and how to select the right mix of business and technology to support this strategy.
+Gartner clients can read more about the eight dimensions of ecosystems in the full report, Eight Dimensions of Business Ecosystems Enable the Digital Age by Betsy Burton, et al. More information on the overlapping of business ecosystems can be found in the Gartner Trend Insight Report “Capitalizing On Your Business Ecosystems,” a collection of research focused on developing a proactive strategy for engaging in business ecosystems, and how to select the right mix of business and technology to support this strategy.